Key Takeaways

 What is SEO?

 SEO is the process of making a website and its content accessible to search engines.
-The overall goal of SEO is to achieve high rankings in the search results for keywords that matter to a website.
+The overall goal of SEO is to achieve high search rankings for keywords that matter to a website.

 SEO is a complex discipline, and to fully optimize a website, you need to consider hundreds of factors.
-To make it easier to handle, these factors are grouped into three main types: technical SEO, on-page SEO, and off-page SEO.
+To make handling easier, these factors are grouped into three main types: technical SEO, on-page SEO, and off-page SEO.

 As you’ll see below, each SEO type deals with a particular area related to a website’s technical infrastructure, content, and online reputation.